Seller’s Disclosure in South Carolina: Here’s What You Must Disclose (2025 Update)

 4. Federal Disclosure Requirements

-If your house was built before 1978, you must disclose any lead-based paint hazards.
+The failure to disclose real estate defects has serious legal consequences.
+Pre-1978 homes require lead paint disclosures.
 Even for newer homes, the Lead-Based Paint Hazard Reduction Act of 1992 requires sellers to:

 What Can You Skip in a South Carolina Disclosure Statement?